 To benchmark our analytical performance, a study was undertaken at the University of Maryland.
 Blood samples from patients presenting to the University of Maryland Medical Center with chest pain were analyzed on Xip devices for the presence of troponin, a heart attack marker.
 Results showed a tight correlation to the gold standard laboratory system with an LOD of 5pg/ml and imprecision of 12%.

-Clinical results from a 30μL drop of blood appear on the digital display and are securely uploaded to an EMR or a nearby phone.
+Clinical results from a drop of blood appear on the digital display and are securely uploaded to an EMR or a nearby phone.
 After use, the device is discarded but the data retained and analyzed.
-This flexibility will allow patients, physicians and broader medical systems to more efficiently access and handle vital diagnostic information.
+This flexibility will allow patients, physicians and broader medical systems to more efficiently retrieve and handle vital diagnostic information.